lorenamilian/COP4520_Proj/README.md

 # COP4520_Proj

-Switch to Joey-mlpack branch for mlpack model code and instructions for cloning/installing
+Please switch to Joey-mlpack branch for mlpack model code and instructions for compiling and running the code